- Home

 Can I supply my own strings?

-Our labour only service is available but limited for tennis racquets only, & we charge £18 for all synthetics and £25 for anything with natural gut.
+Yes, but our labour only service is available but limited for tennis racquets only.
+We charge £18 for all synthetics and £25 for anything with natural gut.
 Natural gut stringing will also include pre stretch and a slow weave.

 Where can racquets be dropped?

-Racquets can be dropped to suit you using one of our Drop and Collect Services at our Maple Cross, Rickmansworth location between 9am-6pm, Monday to Sunday.
+Racquets can be dropped to suit you using our Drop and Collect Services at our Maple Cross, Rickmansworth location between 9am-8pm, Monday to Sunday in the summer.

 Can someone drop & collect for me?